Man pursued and fatally shot by law enforcement near Tenino Nov. 14 has been identified

 The investigation is being led by the Grays Harbor County Sheriff’s Department, which released a narrative of events on Nov.
 17.

 About 11:40 a.m.
 Nov.
-14, police were called to a suspicious vehicle at a Chevron gas station in Napavine, Lewis County.
+14, police were called to a suspicious vehicle at a Chevron gas station in Napavine in Lewis County.
 A Napavine police officer ran the car’s information and found it to have been stolen in an armed carjacking in Oregon.
-The officer then requested backup and the Lewis County Sheriff’s Office got involved.
+The officer requested backup and the Lewis County Sheriff’s Office got involved.

 Not far up I-5, officers used spike strips to slow the suspect vehicle.
 However, the vehicle continued traveling north until it left the freeway at Exit 88 and stopped.
 The suspects then tried to carjack another car waiting at a traffic light, but when the driver didn’t get out of the car, that person was shot in the arm.
 The driver drove down the road to a safe location where a Centralia officer and Lewis County deputy rendered first aid.
 The driver was eventually taken to the hospital.